compleng/renamefile/README.md

-This program changes filename which starts with a specific string
+This program changes all filenames which starts with a specific string